el-hoshino/SteinsKit/README.md

 You may notice that in the sample above, there is no `[weak object]` capture list, or subscription disposing declarations like `.disposed(by: disposeBag)` which you may be familiar with if you use RxSwift.
 This is because:

 1. The object passed to `by:` parameter in `beObserved` method will be weakly referred in `Variable`.
 This makes the object acts like a `DisposeBag` in RxSwift, that when the object is released from memory, the subscription will also be released from the `Variable`.
+But if you'd like to choose another object to be the dispose bag, you can also set it with `disposer` parameter in `beObserved` method.
 2. The object passed to `by:` parameter in `beObserved` method will also be sent to `onChanged` handler closure as the first input parameter `$0`, and is already weakly captured inside the `beObserved` method.
 So you don't have to declare it in the capture list manually in your code, and in addition you can directly use it in your closure with `$1` as the latest value.

 In addition, you can also choose which queue to use for the observation.
 The settings are: